 Why does glue stick?
 Or Sue against Glue

-After staring at the ugly wallpaper in our all-purpose study/computer room for too long to admit, I decided it had to come down.
+After staring at the ugly wallpaper in our all-purpose study/computer room for too long to admit, I decided to take on the challenge.
+Sue against glue.
 The stuff, however, was stuck and I mean stuck.

 It became Sue against Glue.
 Clearly, I needed an ally.